 I switched tips on the wood burner and moved to the putty knife looking tip.
 Again – make sure it is heated all the way, then slowly drag tip across the inside of your letters,practice makes perfect.
 Because this was not on raw wood, some of the vintage wood solution gunked up my wood burning tip.
 I had a damp rag close by and frequently rubbed the tip clean and let it heat up then kept going.
 The process moves slowly, but overall this part only took me about 20 minutes.

 Once the tray was assembled I lightly dry brushed some white paint in a few areas for an even more worn feel.
 To complete the look I used a dark wax on all the edges, the tray center and handle area.
 Always be sure to age your pieces where natural aging would occur.
 It took a few products and layers, but I love how this tray turned out.
 It will be great for serving or would be cute propped up in a display area.
 You can never have to many trays!
 I hope this little twist on stenciling helps you finish some fun projects that had you stumped before, the branded look is not your ordinary ever day stencil idea!
-Please share if you like this branded stencil DIY!
+See the supply list below for sources and please share if you like this branded stencil DIY!

 Branded Stencil DIY Supply List

 This list contains affiliate links, that means should you make a purchase I may receive compensation, your price stays the same, thank you!